openlibhums/memory-alpha/README.md

 You can also run `make help` to see a full list of available build targets.

-Finally, for testing, you will need to install Playwright:
+Finally, for testing, you will need to install testing requirements including Playwright:

 ```
+pip install -r test-requirements.txt
 playwright install
 ```